JamesH003/flight_academy/README.md

 - Select the **Region** and **Data Center** closest to you.
 - Once created, click on the new database name, where you can view the database URL and Password.

+### Cloudinary API

+This project uses the [Cloudinary API](https://cloudinary.com) to store media assets online, due to the fact that Heroku doesn't persist this type of data.

+To obtain your own Cloudinary API key, create an account and log in.

+- For *Primary interest*, you can choose *Programmable Media for image and video API*.
+- Optional: *edit your assigned cloud name to something more memorable*.
+- On your Cloudinary Dashboard, you can copy your **API Environment Variable**.
+- Be sure to remove the `CLOUDINARY_URL=` as part of the API **value**; this is the **key**.

 ### Stripe API

 This project uses [Stripe](https://stripe.com) to handle the ecommerce payments.